 Note that Tags also help your readers to find more related content on your website, but your Main Topics should be set as Categories, and Tags ideally should be used to group small, related topics.

 I.e. Be Productive Every Day has a lot of articles about blogging, mostly blogging with a WordPress site.
 Sometimes, however, I mention services such as Squarespace or GoDaddy.
 “Blogging” is the main topic and also a Category.
 “Squarespace” and “GoDaddy” are small, related sub-topics I mention occasionally, which are also Tags.
-I hope I have made it clear. 🙂
+I hope this example helps. 🙂

 The most commonly used places to display your Menus are at the top of the site and in the footer.

-Reserve your Top Menu for your most important pages (about page, resources pages and perhaps shop page) and categories.
+Reserve your Top Menu for your most important pages (about page, resources pages, and perhaps a shop/online course page) and categories.

 - Log in to your WordPress Dashboard as an Administrator.